tfirdaus/wp-docklines/README.md

 | `php7.2-fpm-alpine` | 1.5.0 | 7.0.0  | 3.1.1 | 0.14.0 | 8.9.4 | 5.6.0 | 1.9.7  | 2.13.5 |

 ## Usage
 If you'd like to use it on your computer, you'll need to install Docker ([Mac](https://www.docker.com/docker-mac)|[Windows](https://www.docker.com/docker-windows)).
 The image is available in [Docker Hub](https://hub.docker.com/).
-Run `docker pull tfirdaus/wp-docklines` command to pull the latest image which default to the `latest` tag or `php7.2-apache`.
-Have a look at the [Wiki](https://github.com/tfirdaus/wp-docklines/wiki) for the a few usages:
+Run `docker pull tfirdaus/wp-docklines` command to pull the latest image which defaults to the `latest` tag or `php7.2-apache`.
+Have a look at the [Wiki](https://github.com/tfirdaus/wp-docklines/wiki) for a few usages:

 - [Docker Compose](https://github.com/tfirdaus/wp-docklines/wiki/Docker-Compose)
 - Bitbucket Pipelines (soon)

 ## PHP Libraries / Extensions
 Following the image origin at [WordPress Official Docker image](https://hub.docker.com/_/wordpress/), this image does not provide any additional PHP extensions or other libraries as well.
-There are an infinite number of possible plugins and including every PHP extension that exists would dramatically increase the image size.
+There is an infinite number of possible plugins and including every PHP extension that exists would dramatically increase the image size.